nicoeinsidler/nicoeinsidler/README.md

 </p>
 </details>

-You can reach me via mail at protonmail.com as nicoeinsidler.
+You can reach me via mail at _protonmail.com_ as _nicoeinsidler_.
 Hope to hear from you in English, German and hopefully soon Mandarin.

 Stay safe and curious!